DaemonEngine/Urcheon/README.md

 Description
 -----------

-Urcheon is purposed to manage and build source directories to produce game packages like Dæmon engine `dpk` packages or id Tech engines `pk3` or `pk4` packages.
+ℹ️ Urcheon is purposed to manage and build source directories to produce game packages like Dæmon engine `dpk` packages or id Tech engines `pk3` or `pk4` packages.

 The primary usage of this toolset is to build of [Unvanquished](http://unvanquished.net) game media files.
 It was initially  developed and tested against the files from [Interstellar Oasis](https://github.com/interstellar-oasis/interstellar-oasis).

-The Esquirel tool is also shipped with Urcheon, which is a tool to some common editions on `.map` and `.bsp` files.
+ℹ️ The Esquirel tool is also shipped with Urcheon, which is a tool to some common editions on `.map` and `.bsp` files.
 Esquirel is a bit id Tech 3 map and bsp format centric at this time.

 How to run Urcheon and Esquirel
 -------------------------------

+ℹ️ You may want to install the [DaemonMediaAuthoringKit](https://github.com/DaemonEngine/DaemonMediaAuthoringKit).
+The _DaemonMediaAuthoringKit_ provides a convenient way to install Urcheon with its dependencies alongside some other usual edition tools (like the NetRadiant level editor).
+This makes easy to set-up a complete production environment.

-Executables are stored within `bin/` directory, so once you cloned this repository you can add this `bin/` directory to your `$PATH` environment variable to run them easily.
+If you're installing Urcheon separately, for example if you already own all tools required by Urcheon (see [Dependencies](#dependencies)), once you cloned this repository you can add this `bin/` directory to your `$PATH` environment variable to run them easily.

 Urcheon help
 ------------

+ℹ️ Urcheon is a game data package builder and packager.
+It converts files, compile maps, and produce distributables packages from them.

+Type `urcheon --help` for generic help.

 ### Creating a package source